Hockey association is working with the Carbondale group and plans to bring the junior hockey team to Craig - ExBulletin

 Colorado Extreme owner Sheldon Wolitski introduced himself at the party and shared his background and perspective on the partnership.
 Hailing from a small Western Canadian town that he compared favorably to Craig, Wolitski emphasized that his early interest in hockey not only kept him out of trouble, but “completely changed the trajectory of his life.”

-“I got a scholarship to the US.
-I started my business, and luckily my business is successful,” he said.
+“I was able to get a scholarship to the US, I started my business and luckily my business is successful,” Wolitski said.
 “Now I can give back to the game that has given me so much, and that's why I'm here.”

 A key aspect of Wolitski's plan is to invest $250,000 in the Craig hockey program.
 He plans to hire a full-time hockey director as well as a rink manager.
 And his announcement that the arena will be open year-round was met with cheers and applause from the players and families.